Amnesty International Ireland’s Fundraising Donor Charter

-It is of priority to us that we maintain the best standards when receiving donations from our generous supporters.
+We want to maintain the highest possible standards when receiving donations from our generous supporters.

-- Our pledge is that we promise to treat all of our donors with respect, honesty and openness.
+- We promise to treat all of our donors with respect, honesty and openness.

-- We commit to being accountable and transparent so that donors and prospective donors can have full confidence in Amnesty International.
+- We commit to being accountable and transparent so that donors and prospective donors can have full confidence in Amnesty International Ireland.

-- We promise to use donations given to us effectively.
+- We promise to use your donations effectively.

 - Treat all donors with respect and confidentiality

 - Ensure that our communication with our donors is honest and transparent

 - Respect our donors’ right to privacy and confidentiality

 - Not subject our donors to any form of undue pressure